CHEAP VAN INSURANCE

 Test the lights

 The rear, the fog lights, the headlights, the brake lights, and hazards are part of the critical lights of your vehicle.
-It’s easy to verify if they’re in good condition since they’re all visible.
+It’s easy to verify if they’re in good condition and road worthy since they’re all visible.

 A blown bulb is not difficult to repair.
 Checking your car manual will give you all the details you need to see how you can replace it yourself.

 Don’t neglect your dashboard.
-You’ll need to turn the ignition on and you’ll immediately see if there are any problems with the dash lights.
+You’ll need to turn the ignition on and you’ll immediately see if there are any problems with the dash lights of your vehicle.

 Your car’s manual or handbook offers solutions to all of the questions about your vehicle.
 Tyres should have the correct pressure to drive legally.
-As such, always consult the manual.
-It’s going to tell you the specific pressure they should have.
+As such, always consult the user manual of your vehicle.
+It’s going to tell you the specific pressure of each tyre they should have.

 Body of the car

 Next, make sure the horn is functioning.
-It’s the first step to completing your MOT check.
+It’s the first step to completing your vehicle MOT check.

-Check the brakes before you turn on the ignition.
-If they sound spongy or yield way quickly, the brake pads will have to be replaced.
+Check and test the brakes before you turn on the ignition.
+If they sound spongy or yield way quickly, the used brake pads will have to be replaced.

 When driving, apply the brakes strongly to a halt if it’s okay to do so.
 If you feel a noticeable pull in one direction, you might have the alignment of your car inspected.

-If in some way, the steering wheel appears loose, the bearing might be loose or fractured, otherwise, it’s roadworthy then.
+If in some way, the steering wheel of your vehicle appears loose, the bearing might be loose or fractured, otherwise, it’s roadworthy then.